nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### Description of the outcome:

-- I'll find your recipes according to the inputted tags.
+- I'll find your recipes according to the tags you keyed in.

 #### 9.5 List all tags in Cookbook: `listTags`